Roots of Rock n’ Roll, Vol. 1: 1927–1938

 15Stompin’ at Decca

-Stéphane Grappelli (jazz violinist) et Django Reinhardt (French jazz guitarist and composer)
+Stéphane Grappelli (jazz violinist) and Django Reinhardt (French jazz guitarist and composer)

 Django Reinhardt2:37